-The Big Island Vacation Rental Association was formed to be an advocate for the Vacation Rental Community on the Big Island.
-We exist to help vacation rentals grow and prosper on the Big Island.
-Our members include vacation rental owners, property managers, suppliers, and vendors.
+The Ohana Aina Association was formed to be an advocate for homestays, farmstays and transient rentals on the Big Island.
+We exist to help families grow and prosper as part of Hawai'i's primary industry - tourism.
+Our members include homeowners, farmers, vacation rental owners, managers and service providers.

 HAWAII COUNTY SEEKS TO REGULATE HOMESTAYS, FARMSTAYS AND VACATION RENTALS

 The Ohana Aina association is made up of Big Island families, businesses and individuals who participate in Hawaii's tourism economy through short term rentals.
 We are here to represent you.
 Please consider joining our organization.

 Today our rights to operate our businesses are under threat.
 On January 23 at 1:00 PM the Hawaii County Counsel is voting on Bill 121 which will impose heavy regulations.
 Included in the Bill 121 are provisions that:

 Completely ban whole home rentals between 30 and 180 days unless the renter is a nurse or other essential worker.

 If you are zoned Ag you must shut down.